 Lauderdale, duke of, dissuades Charles II. from rigorous measures toward Scotland, vii.
 364. Persuades the king to admit presbytery there, 366.
 Obstructs the union of the two kingdoms, intended by the king, 457.
 Is one of the cabal ministry, 458.
-His Character, 459.
-His being employed, voted a grievance by the house of commons, 512.
+His character, 459.
+His being employed, voted a grievance by the house of commons, 511.
 Is sent down as commissioner to the Scots parliament, viii.
 50. Becomes chief minister for Scotland, 51.
 His violent and arbitrary administration, 52.
-His private conduct, 54.
-Brings down Highland clans to ravage the country at free quarter, 58.
-His death, 204.
+His private conduct, 53.
+Brings down Highland clans to ravage the country at free quarter, 57.